-- 1. Unplug the tool from its power source. - Raise the Lower Blade Guard out of the way and hold it up.

-- 3. Loosen the Guard Plate Bolt until it disengages the Guard Plate. - 4.
+- 1. Unplug the tool from its power source. - 2.
+Pull out the Head Lock-Down Pin, raise the Saw Head to the upper position, then raise the Lower Blade Guard out of the way and hold it up. - 3.
+Loosen the Guard Plate Bolt until it disengages the Guard Plate. - 4.
 Swing the Guard Plate up and out of the way.
+Refer to Figure A.